JBanks00/6130COMP-Assignment/Readme.md

 <b>cd 613COMP-Assignment</b>

 This will change the directory into the solution folder.
 From here the solution can be started with the following command:

 <b>sudo docker-compose up</b>

-Give the soution time to boot up, afterwards use "Ctrl+Z" to  enter the terminal again.
+Give the solution time to boot up, afterwards use "Ctrl+Z" to enter the terminal again.
 From here the  running containers can be seen by running the command:

 <b>sudo docker container ls</b>

 <h2>MongoDB:</h2>
-A connection string is used to connect to the NotFLIX MongoDB, after a connetion has been established tests can be ran to query the database. <i>(Initally the interactions could be ran from a script, however there is a hostname error and this is another suitable option)</i>
+A connection string is used to connect to the NotFLIX MongoDB, after a connection has been established tests can be run to query the database. <i>(Initally the interactions could be run from a script, however there is a hostname error and this is another suitable option)</i>

 <br>From the terminal, which is a continuation from the previous steps as solution needs to be running, run the command:

 <b>docker exec -it mongoContainer mongo</b>  <i>- where mongoContainer is the localmongo1 containerID</i>

-This will change the terminal into the MongoDB container where the neccassary commands can be ran to save and access data from the database.
-The first command is to use the correct database and is acoomplished by running:
+This will change the terminal into the MongoDB container where the necessary commands can be run to save and access data from the database.
+The first command is to use the correct database and is accomplished by running:

 <b>use notFlixDB;</b>